-"Heavy shit," Bionic Commando said.
+"Heavy shit," Senna said.
 "Well, if I get out of here alive I'll hire some brains to figure it out."

-"What did you have to share, Solstice?"
-Astyanax asked.
+"What did you have to share, Dick?"
+Albert asked.

-"Solstice was silent for a moment, as if unsure how to tell his story."
+Dick was silent for a moment, as if unsure how to tell his story.

 The monologue booth went eerily silent, so much so that a crackling sound could be heard through the ether.

-"No you don't," Astyanax finally said.
+"No you don't," Albert finally said.
 "If you do, why the hell are you here?
 You could be sitting in his suite right now, looking at the poor souls participating in the tournament."

 "I met him at a party once.
 My dad's involved in the shipping business, you see.
 He's the captain of a small cargo ship called Borealis.
 One time, about fifteen years ago, he got a really strange order to pick up a large shipment from an Icelandic harbour and deliver it to Stockholm.
 It was weird because the regular contract assignments he took were exclusively in the southern region of Europe.
 But this one was worth a lot of money, and also a months supply of various canned foods.